Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Caesalpinioideae

 Primarily trees and shrubs plus a few subshrubs.
 Fruit a legume with one to several beans.
-Flowers weakly bilaterally symetrical - in the Sonoran Desert most are yellow in color.
-Leaves are mostly compound or twice-compound.
+Flowers weakly bilaterally symmetrical - in the Sonoran Desert many are bright yellow in color.
+Leaves are usually compound with an even number of leaflets.

 Blue Palo Verde |